Jordan Spieth: 2023

+2024

+Spieth again played well enough to make it into the FedEx Cup playoffs, finishing ranked 67th after the FedEx St. Jude Championship, but failed to win a tournament.
+He started the season strong, finishing 3rd in The Sentry and then, a few weeks later, tied for 6th in the WM Phoenix Open, but his only other top 10 finish for the rest of the year was a tie for 10th at the Valero Texas Open.
+He missed 7 cuts, including at the Masters, and was disqualified from the Genesis Invitational for signing an incorrect scorecard.

 Personal life

 Spieth is the son of Shawn and Christine Spieth, both natives of Pennsylvania.

-His grandfather, Donald Spieth, is a music teacher at Moravian College and Northampton Community College in Bethlehem, Pennsylvania, where he was a long-time conductor of the former Lehigh Valley Chamber Orchestra.
+His grandfather, Donald Spieth, was a music teacher at Moravian College and Northampton Community College in Bethlehem, Pennsylvania, where he was a long-time conductor of the former Lehigh Valley Chamber Orchestra.
 Jordan has two younger siblings, Steven and Ellie.
 Steven played college basketball and played for the Dallas Mavericks 2017 NBA Summer League team.
 Ellie has grown up with disabilities, and Jordan has credited her with "keeping him grounded and focused as well as keeping the game of golf in perspective."

-On January 2, 2018, Spieth confirmed his engagement to long-time girlfriend, Annie Verret.
+On January 2, 2018, Spieth confirmed his engagement to long-time girlfriend Annie Verret.
 The two married in November 2018 in Dallas.
 On September 3, 2021, Spieth announced that he and his wife were expecting their first child in November.
 Their son, Sammy Spieth was born on November 14, 2021.
+On September 12, 2023, they welcomed their second child, Sophie.
+The couple announced the birth of their third child, Sully, on July 13, 2025.

 Spieth is Catholic.
 He attends the PGA Bible Study.
 Spieth appears in the sports docu-series Full Swing, which premiered on Netflix on February 15, 2023.